absassi/git-to-from-review/README.md

 ## Installation

+To install for all users, download the repository and run `install.sh` with root permissions.
+This will copy the executables to `/usr/local/bin` and the Bash completion script to `/etc/bash_completion.d`.
-Download the scripts in `bin` directory into a directory in your `PATH` environment variable (such as `/usr/local/bin` to install for all users).

-To set up auto-completion of arguments in Bash, download the script `etc/bash_completion.d/git-to-from-review` and source at Bash startup.
+Otherwise, download the scripts in `bin` directory into a directory in your `PATH` environment variable (such as `$HOME/bin`) and, to set up auto-completion of arguments in Bash, download the script `etc/bash_completion.d/git-to-from-review` and source at Bash startup.
-To install for all users, simply place it inside `/etc/bash_completion.d`.

 ## Usage